Last updated: Oct 24, 2014

 P1 5.9 G: Climb the zigzag crack to the top.
 40'

-❏The P1 and P2 fixed anchors of Freedom Flight [Route #47, volume 1, page 50] have been replaced.
+❏The P1 and P2 fixed anchors of Freedom Flight [Route #47, volume 1, page 50] have been upgraded.

 Start: At the P1 anchor of Freedom Flight [Route #47, volume 1, page 50].

-● P1 5.11+ G: Step right from the belay, then climb left up a short dihedral.
-Work right and make a long reach to an obvious small flake.
-Continue straight up through a serious of technical side-pulls and smears to the roof.
-Pull through the first roof (crux) into a short, right-facing corner, then traverse right to a final right-facing corner.
+◉ P1 5.11d G: Step right from the belay, climb left up to a short open book, then up this to some good holds on the right.
+Make a huge move right to an obvious small flake.
+Continue straight up through a serious of technical side-pulls and smears to the roof (a bit runout here on the easier ground).
+Pull through the first roof (crux) into a short, right-facing corner, then up to a flake.
+Undercling right on the flake to a final right-facing corner, and climb this up to a slab.
 At the last bolt, traverse right to join the last 15' of Freedom Flight to the fixed anchor.
 110'

 ❏The route Anniversary Waltz [Route #2, volume 1, page 356] now has a fixed anchor.